ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/containerd.md

 Timestamp: 9
 Timestamp: 10
 ```
-When the container is deleted, the log file will also be removed.
+When the container is deleted, the log file will also be removed as shown:
 ```console
 ctr t kill test2
 ctr c rm test2